darinw7/darinw7.github.io/essays/coding-standards.md

 ---

 ## Introduction - Early Impressions
 After being introduced to ESLint within VSCode for a week now, I have to say that there are many positives and negatives that come along with it.
-As I began using it for the first time, i
+When I tried it out for the first time, I was quite overwhelmed by the amount of errors that it was telling me needed to be fixed.
+All of the small problems, from

 ## Analyzing a Smart Question